rubycocos/rubycocos.github.io/02-stefan-haslinger-octopod.md

 **Q: Can you highlight some of the great Octopod features / goodies?**

-A: Ha - I'm lazy here and cite our own [Octopod Website](https://jekyll-octopod.github.io) on Github.
+A: Ha - I'm lazy here and cite our own [Octopod website](https://jekyll-octopod.github.io) on Github:

 * iTunes-ready paged episode feeds for different file formats (e.g. mp3, ogg, m4a)
 * a ready to use Bootflat and Twitter Bootstrap-based, responsive (i.e. mobile friendly) layout modifiable to your heart’s desire